 Manual Workflow

-For a time, we settled on a semi-automatic workflow, whereby we ran Terraform to modify infrastructure components, and then scripted outputs using terraform console to dump the needed configuration values to files, which could be loaded with the Ansible file lookups, with their locations being defined by certain conventions set by the team.
+For a time, we settled on a semi-automatic workflow, whereby we ran Terraform to modify infrastructure components, and then scripted outputs using terraform console to dump the needed configuration values to files, which could be loaded with the Ansible file look-ups, with their locations being defined by certain conventions set by the team.

 This works fairly well, with the biggest argument in favor being that there was little to write, and there was always the promise that if we found something better we could easily migrate.